Where Are Michelin Tires Made?

 We stepped into the customer chat on the Michelin website to ask about tires purchased in the US:

-In conclusion, Michelin remains a French company, yet manufactures a large amount of their tires for North American sale within the US.
+In conclusion, Michelin remains a French company, yet manufactures a large share of its tires for North American sales in the US.
 If it’s purchased in the US, it is likely made here too.
 Check the DOT on the sidewall of the tire to be sure.

 Popular American Made Michelin Tires